dannychen0830/dannychen0830.github.io/story.md

 Welcome to the story section.
 I'll occasionally post funny/provocative/intriguing stories.
 This is not meant to be educational.

+### Footsteps (Inspired by true story.
+Discretion is advised...)
+> It was a Sunday afternoon and I was home alone.
+I lived on the forth floor of a slightly old-looking building.
+There was an exam the next day, and I was sitting in front of my desk battling with the math textbook.
+The sunshine traveled through the half-opened blind into my room.
+It would have been a great day to just relax and bath under the sunlight.
+But there was a test.
+>
+> I remembered a particular scene from a TV show reenacting stories of haunted houses.
+The family was moving out of the house when the undead man appeared behind the escaping lady and attempted to keep her in the building he claimed for himself.
+It was a Sunday afternoon like this, too.
+>
+> Upon this thought, the sun hid behind the cloud and wind seeped into the seemingly closed window.
+And then it went silent, leaving only the sound of steady footsteps:
+>
+> Flap, flap, flap...
+>
+> It sounded like a man, a grown man, slowly and steadily climbing up the dark, twirly staircase.
+Who could it be?
+>
+> Flap, flap, flap...
+>
+> The racing heartbeat juxoposes the metronome-like footsteps.
+Like an amateur jazz band playing a slow swinging blues, each heartbeat just landed slightly in front of the intended placement.
+I couldn't focus on the test prep as my fingers grew rigid and back muscles tensed up.
+As if it was also afraid, the sun buried itself in the blanket of clouds, leaving me in the dark, slightly chilly room, alone.
+>
+> Flap, flap, flap...
+>
+> If it was a person, he would've arrived by now.
+But he kept walking, closer and closer, slowly and deliberately, as if he was coming for me.
+>
+> Flap, flap.
+>
+> It stopped.
+The wind crawled into the room and tickled my calves.
+I put my head down.
+I held my breath as if it will somehow conceal my existence.
+My door creaked loudly as it slowly shut itself, leaving me in the dark, slightly chilly room, alone, with no escapes.
+>
+> The obnoxiously loud crash of the front door breaks the silence like the fireworks celebrating the return of heroic soldiers -- my parents were back.
+I jumped up and sprinted through the door and ran as fast as I could down the four-story building, trying to forget that I wasn't the only one who walked down that flight of stairs that afternoon.
+I safely reached the ground floor and tears bursted out of my tiny eye sockets and my parents comforted me.
+I was not alone.
+The sun peeked at the reunited family and, once again, warmed the earth for the last time of the day.
+>
+> I've never heard those footsteps again.

 ### The Spear and the Shield
 > The word for "contradictory" in Mandarin is 矛盾; the former character means spear, and the latter means shield.
 And the story goes as follow.
 >